smachara/docker-lamp/readme.md

 docker-compose up -d
 ```

 At this point, we've created containers and have them up and running.
-However, we didn't create a Laravel application to serve yet.
-We waited because we wanted a PHP image to get created so we can re-use it and run `composer` commands.
+However, we didn't create a Synfony application to serve yet.

 ### 2. Create a new Synfony application